henesy/sports/README.md

 version -- For archive or 9p type ports, this is should be the release version.
 For git or hg type ports, this should be the commit hash of the target version to checkout upon cloning time.

-source -- The URL or dialstring for the port's source code.
+source -- The URL or dialstring^/$path for the port's source code.
+An example 9p source is: `tcp!9p.io/foo/bar`.

 type -- Type of port source, valid options are: archive, git, hg, 9p.
 This may be removed in the future.

-workroot -- The directory, relative to the port's directory, in which the build, etc. functions should be called.
+workroot -- The directory, relative to the port's `work/` directory, in which the build, etc. functions should be called.

 ### Optional variables

+sha512sum -- A checksum of your source archive, if present.
+Source archives are recommended rather than cloning.

 depends -- Should contain a valid rc(1) list of all ports which must be installed for this port to be installed.